- Documentation

 starting at the leaves and subsequently creating compound terms.

-compound holding only variables and subsequently unifying the arguments.
+creating a compound holding only variables and subsequently unifying the

+arguments.
 This section discusses functions for the first approach.
-This approach
+This

 and